 Many of the cameras allowed full control - I could pan, zoom, focus and ‘take’ the shot, or screen grab at the moment of my choosing.
 Not only was this worrying in that they could be used to pan and zoom on places and people they shouldn’t, (see the series in the college library), it also raised questions for me as to the nature of photography: are my stolen images any less photography than someone using a fully automatic camera and taking a picture from a designated panorama point at a beauty spot.

 Does photography demand a presence or are photographs taken using appropriated cameras controlled from another country in another time zone just as valid as ‘created’ images?

-The results of this project so far can be seen in two books and on the following page:
+The results of this project so far can be seen on the following page:

 These images were taken by setting up access to a selection of cameras and taking a picture at the top of the hour from midnight to midnight.
 The most interesting thing that happened in most sequences was night turning to day and back again.